 Teach irregular verbs in context with lots of repetition.

-Introduce an irregular verb and create a small activity to use it in context, but within a structured environment so that students are guaranteed to use it correctly.
+Introduce an irregular verb and create a small activity to use it in context.
+The trick is to create a set dialogue so that students are guaranteed to use it correctly.
 The idea is that you want them to hear it being used correctly many times.

 Here are a few examples from my Spanish Preterite Imperfect Unit.

-For those of you who don’t speak Spanish, students are playing the classic picnic activity to review the irregular verb “traer”.
+Perhaps you played this classic picnic activity in the car when you were little.
+It’s perfect for reviewing the irregular verb “traer”.
 What did you bring to the picnic?
 Paco brought apples, Laura brought hamburgers, and I brought sandwiches.
 Jen, what did you bring to the picnic?
 The next person repeats that list and adds another item.
-This type of repetition helps students to learn this irregular verb so it becomes second nature.
+This type of repetition helps students learn this irregular verb so it becomes second nature.

 Again, (if you read Part 1 of this series), you’ll notice that we’re not focusing on using all forms of the verb conjugations.
 We’re using just a few at a time.